Did you know that about 40% of the ocean’s surface is covered in plastic?

 Plastic is primarily made of carbon, which comes from fossil fuels such as oil and natural gas.
 In fact, in 2006, The Pacific Institute estimated that more than 17 million barrels of oil was used in production of plastic bottles.

-Silicon, on the other hand, is made with silicon, which is primarily sourced from sand.
+Silicone, on the other hand, is made with silicon, which is primarily sourced from sand.
 Sand is formed as rocks erode and other organic materials break down.
 Quartz is major contributor to both sand and silicon.
 While sand is one of the most abundant resources on Earth, it takes thousands of years to replenish.
 Not to mention that mining anything, including sand takes its toll on the environment.

 Is silicone is less toxic than plastic?